Actify

 Brand new team (just formed)Two-Truths Deep Edition + Skill SwapFast personal discovery without forced vulnerabilityWeek 1

-Team knows each other but feels distantEscape Room Challenge + Friday Shout-OutsShared problem-solving reignites connection; recognition rebuilds appreciationWeek 1–2
+Team knows each other but feels distantEscape Room or Trivia + Friday Shout-OutsShared problem-solving reignites connection; recognition rebuilds appreciationWeek 1–2

-Fully remote small groupOnline puzzle + async Skill Swap videosWorks across time zones; async format respects flexibilityOngoing
+Fully remote small groupOnline trivia or puzzle + async Skill Swap videosWorks across time zones; async format respects flexibilityOngoing

 One dominant personality in the groupStructured rounds (everyone speaks in turn)Round-robin format ensures equal airtime without confrontationEvery session